AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

    ![Activate Brand Portal](assets/create-environment4.png)

-1. It may take few mins to activate the Brand Portal tenant as the activation workflow creates the required configurations at the backend.
+1. It takes few mins to activate the Brand Portal tenant as the activation workflow creates the required configurations at the backend.
 Once the Brand Portal tenant is activated, the status changes to Activated.

    ![View Status](assets/create-environment5.png)